venkataraokadari/conversational-agent-application-starter-kit/README.md

 ### When to use this pattern
  * You need to perform a task that requires user input and you want to mimic a conversation
- * You want to provide a conversation experience like Siri or Cortana.
+ * You want to provide a conversation experience like Siri or Cortana

 ### Some best practices
  * When using the Natural Language Classifier, there should be approximately 10 classes.
 Each class should have 15 examples of possible user inputs.
 This provides the service with enough information to build the deep machine learning model that will classify future user inputs.